-The mission of the Ariane de Rothschild Fellowship is to forge bridges across boundaries between minority communities in Europe and North America, particularly (but not exclusively) Jewish and Muslim.
-Over time, this is being achieved through building a network of entrepreneurs and community leaders invested in empowering pluralistic societies, nurturing wisdom and collaborative leadership.
+The mission of the Ariane de Rothschild Fellowship is to forge bridges between minority communities in Europe and North America.
+Historically, the focus began with Jewish and Muslim communities.
+Over time, the Fellowship grew to include fellows from all walks of life.

 What the Fellowship is about

 - Doing business and doing good while driving revenue and sustainability

 - Disruption as true transformation can only happen with boldness, discomfort, and risk

 - Recognizing that things that divide us can also unite us